 Our MD Gus’ self-build project Zog House

-So how do you go about it?
-Here’s a brief guide on the process of building a house yourself, and the routes to take towards a creating self-build home.
-If there’s stuff you’d like to know in more detail, please leave us a comment and we’ll try and write a blog on it!
+Since we specialise in selling custom build homes, we’ve created a brief guide on the process of building a house yourself, for both a self-build and a custom build home.
+If there’s anything you’d like to know in more detail, please leave us a comment and we’ll cover it in a future blog.

 Find a plot